A multisite collaborative research program of the Pasteur Network in response to Coronavirus in Africa

 Such geographical and ethno-cultural diversity covered by the research consortium is of great interest if we consider the hypotheses linked to the role played by environmental, climatic, human and cultural factors in the spread of the virus and its impact on humans.

 Considering that “testing” is the cornerstone of the national policies to control infection through the rapid and large-scale detection of infected and contagious people, REPAIR will mobilize the whole network present in Africa to characterize the performance of diagnostic tools best adapted to African realities.

 Hence, the project will develop a multidisciplinary approach mobilizing African virologists, immunologists, epidemiologists and modelers as well as Social Sciences specialists.
 This last component is innovative in the context of Pasteurian actions as it will shed light in the countries surveyed, on the perception by the exposed populations of the importance of the “testing” as key to a coherent prevention policy.
-Technological developments conducted by certain Institutes of the Network in Africa will be supported to accompany them up to the validation stage so that they can also be used by their network partners, internationally.
+Technological developments conducted by certain members of the network in Africa will be supported to accompany them up to the validation stage so that they can also be used by their network partners, internationally.

 REPAIR is deployed around 5 specific axes organised into 5 working packages (WP) :

 - WP1 will conduct a multicentric evaluation of the performance of SARS-Cov2 diagnostic tests in the African context.

 - WP2 will characterize the molecular epidemiology of SARS-COV2 in Africa and the evolutionary dynamics of the virus in time and space.